-On what types of projects and infrastructure can CIL be spent?
+What can CIL be spent on?

 - the provision, improvement, replacement, operation or maintenance of infrastructure, e.g. play areas, parks, green spaces, transport, schools, health and social care facilities, cultural and sports facilities; - anything else that is concerned with addressing the demands that development places on an area, e.g. at Parish level, affordable housing.